 The University of Saskatchewan is leading the way with Haskap development and is creating new varieties each season.

-Boreal Blizzard and Boreal Beauty are due to be released in 2016.
-These two varieties have improved production, absolutely huge berry size as well as improved vigour.
+Boreal Blizzard and Boreal Beauty were released in 2016.
+These two varieties have improved production, absolutely huge berry size as well as improved vigor.